hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 3. The color of the image - (0,0,0,0)

 The third parameter is where we set the transparency of the image.
 (0,0,0) represents black color and the final 0 is the alpha value of the image.
-A transparent image will have alpha value equal to 0.
+A transparent image will have an alpha value equal to 0.
 Hence by setting the color to (0,0,0,0) we have created a transparent label.

 Now we create an ImageDraw object which will be used to draw the letters on the label. `draw = ImageDraw.Draw(text_label)` creates an ImageDraw object that can be used to draw on the text_label.

 Now we need to write the name to the center of the label.
-For that we first get the height and width of the text and then calculate the position at which we should draw the text.
+For that, we first get the height and width of the text and then calculate the position at which we should draw the text.
 Now we have the text to draw and the position to draw the text.
 So we draw the text on the label using `draw.text(position, text, color, font=font)`.
-We pass in the text, the position, the color and the font.
+We pass in the text, the position, the color, and the font.
 Once the label is ready the function returns the label.

 Now we have both our functions `get_fontsize()` and `create_label()` ready.
-At this point your file should look something like this
+At this point, your file should look something like this
 ```python
 from PIL import Image, ImageDraw, ImageFont
 template = Image.open('template.png')